 We urge all residents to register with CodeRED for Public Safety Alerts for Old Bridge.
 To register, click on the CodeRED logo below.

 Special Needs Registry

 Old Bridge Township, in conjunction with Middlesex County, maintains a registry of individuals and families with special needs.
 This registry is confidential and only utilized for emergency planning purposes.
 Information with regard to the special needs community is essential to providing shelter, as well as having the proper equipment on hand in the event of an emergency.
 Click here for the Special Needs Registry form.
-All forms should be completed and returned to the attention of Thomas Gerity, OEM Coordinator, at the Township of Old Bridge, One Old Bridge Plaza, Old Bridge, NJ 08857
+All forms should be completed and returned to the attention of Michael Petschauer, OEM Coordinator, at the Township of Old Bridge, One Old Bridge Plaza, Old Bridge, NJ 08857

 FEMA Urges Residents to be Cautious this Holiday Season